 Security transactions with related funds - The fund purchased investment securities from, and sold investment securities to, other funds managed by CRMC (or funds managed by certain affiliates of CRMC) under procedures adopted by the fund's board of trustees.
 The funds involved in such transactions are considered related by virtue of having a common investment adviser (or affiliated investment advisers), common trustees and/or common officers.
 Each transaction was executed at the current market price of the security and no brokerage commissions or fees were paid in accordance with Rule 17a-7 of the 1940 Act.
-During the year ended November 30, 2023, the fund engaged in such purchase and sale transactions with related funds in the amounts of \$298,959,000 and \$282,728,000, respectively, which generated \$2,800,000 of net realized gains from such sales.
+During the year ended November 30, 2023, the fund engaged in such purchase and sale transactions with related funds in the amounts of \$1,287,393,000 and \$853,433,000, respectively, which generated \$27,235,000 of net realized losses from such sales.

 Interfund lending - Pursuant to an exemptive order issued by the SEC, the fund, along with other CRMC-managed funds (or funds managed by certain affiliates of CRMC), may participate in an interfund lending program.
 The program provides an alternate credit facility that permits the funds to lend or borrow cash for temporary purposes directly to or from one another, subject to the conditions of the exemptive order.
-The fund borrowed \$10,000 at a rate of 5.860% from one or more CRMC-managed funds during the year ended November 30, 2023.
-The fund paid less than \$1,000 in interest expense for the loan.
+The fund did not lend or borrow cash through the interfund lending program at any time during the year ended November 30, 2023.